-In 1962, Elvis Presley’s song – ‘Home is where the heart is…’, spoke the true words of man.
+In 1962, Elvis Presley’s song – ‘Home is Where the heart is…’, spoke the true words of man.
 The tranquility and relaxation one experiences in the comforts of their homes, cannot be experienced elsewhere.
 A vacationer while returning from his vacation is a bit sad for the holiday has come to an end, but there is a slight sense of happiness for we are finally returning home.
 And this very idea began the concept of ‘Staycations’.

 Staycation is the portmanteau of the words stay and vacation, referring to staying at home and enjoying a vacation.
-The English and the American have been enjoying staycations for almost two decades now, generally when in financial crisis.
+The English and the Americans have been enjoying staycations for almost two decades now, generally when in financial crisis.
 The crisis we face is pandemic in nature and makes staycations the best or perhaps the only vacation option we have.
-The Work-From-Home schedules can become rather taxing, and the burn-out feels very real.
+The Work-From-Home schedules can become rather taxing, and the burnout feels very real.

 - Supporting Local Businesses (Vocal for Local)